Rather listen than read? Just press play...

 What about looking at a longer layover as an opportunity?
 Get out of the airport and have lunch in Dubai or dinner in Istanbul?
 Is it worth buying access to a business lounge for unlimited food, drink and WiFi to see you through?

-This is where cost can start add up, as the local “Maldivian” airline internal flights cost an eye watering USD 200-300 for a round trip.
+This is where the costs can start add up, as the local “Maldivian” airline internal flights cost an eye watering USD 200 – 300 for a round trip.

 Option 1: Stay in Malé or Huahale

 More often than not, your accommodation will come and get you for free.
-The harbour is just outside the airport entrance.
-Incredibly convenient.
+The harbour is just outside the airport entrance: cheap and convenient.

-Here’s the big travel ‘hack’: for USD 5 – 10 per journey, you can access the outlying islands through a comprehensive network of local ferries.
+Here’s the big travel ‘hack’: for USD 5 – 10 per journey, you can access the outlying islands through a comprehensive network of local ferries, large and small.
 The boats are not luxurious and passengers are expected to bring their own food and water.
 The main ferry terminal is Villingili on Malé, MTCC’s Ferry Link is the official ferry operator.
-Their timetables can be found here, with the route map below:
+Their timetables can be found here.

 Option 4: Hire a local speed boat

 It would pay to stay in Malé for 24 hours and head to the Villingili ferry terminal to arrange a private speed boat charter.
 Spread across a group of you, it will work out cheaper than flying and faster than the public ferry.
-Atoll Transfer, your accommodation and lots of independent boat owners stand ready to assist.
+The good folks at Atoll Transfer, your accommodation and lots of independent boat owners all stand ready to assist.

-In 2015 the Maldivian government relaxed its tourism rules, which previously restricted all tourism to resorts on otherwise uninhabited islands.
-Now, cheap and authentic guesthouses are popping all across the atolls, on the smallest and most beautiful of islands.
+Here’s your second massive travel ‘hack’: in 2015, the Maldivian government relaxed its tourism rules, which previously restricted all tourism to resorts on otherwise uninhabited islands.
+Now, cheap and authentic guesthouses are popping-up all across the atolls, on the smallest and most beautiful of islands.